core-wg/echo-request-tag/draft-ietf-core-echo-request-tag.md

 * the response came piggy-backed (a confirmable response may have been transmitted multiple times), and
 * if observation was used, the same holds for the registration, all re-registrations, and the cancellation.

-(In addition, for observations, any responses using that Token and a DTLS sequence number earlier than the cancellation confirmation must be discarded.)
+(In addition, for observations, any responses using that Token and a DTLS sequence number earlier than the cancellation confirmation must be discarded.
+This is typically not supported in DTLS implementations.)

 In some setups, Tokens can be reused without the above constraints, as a different component in the setup provides the associations: